 - placing a third-party software development kit in an app that combines user data from the app with user data from other developers’ apps to target advertising or measure advertising efficiency.

 Currently, use of the iPhone IDFA is permitted unless the user opts-out (through Settings > Privacy > Advertising > Limit Ad Tracking).
-With the iOS 14 rollout, Apple will require opt-in consent for every app, meaning that if an app wants to use the IDFA, iOS 14 will first present the user with the following dialog box:
+With the iOS 14 rollout, Apple will require opt-in consent for every app, meaning that if an app wants to access the IDFA or “track” users, iOS 14 will first present the user with the following dialog box:

-By selecting “Allow Tracking,” a user explicitly grants the particular app permission to track the user across apps and services.
+By selecting “Allow Tracking,” a user explicitly grants the particular app permission to both access the user’s IDFA and “track” the user across apps and services.

 Apps may track users without first obtaining consent in two limited scenarios: